neilsambhu/carla-simulator3/README.md

 ERROR: failed to destroy actor 197 : unable to destroy actor: not found No more scenarios ....
 Exiting
 ```
 Through the debugging process (after 4/11/2022 6:01:11 PM on https://github.com/neilsambhu/carla-simulator3 ), (1) CarlaUE4.sh will show Town01 and (2) manual_control.py will show Town10HD_Opt.
-I have --reloadWorld parameter when calling scenario_runner.py, and I have not changed any of the default port.
+I have --reloadWorld parameter when calling scenario_runner.py, and I have not changed any of the default ports.

 Additionally, CarlaUE4.sh outputs "ERROR: Invalid session: no stream available with id [integer]".
 I tried to resolve this issue by adding parameters when calling CarlaUE4.sh